Person decorating their room

 The University provides each resident with a bed, twin mattress, desk, desk chair, drawer space, and closet/wardrobe space.
 Storage space in student rooms is extremely limited, so pack only what you need.
 You may want to coordinate bringing larger items with your roommates.

 Review the list of items below prior to packing.
-We encourage all students to pack light and consider ordering some items after your arrival.
-We advise that you limit your belongings to items that will fit in one 24.5”x34.5” moving bin (provided by the University on move-in day).
-The following items may be needed, depending on personal preference, in residence halls unless otherwise indicated in the information about your hall.
+We encourage all students to pack lightly, limiting your belongings to items that will fit in one 24.5”x34.5” moving bin (provided by the University on move-in day).

 • Bedding, linens, towels: extra long (80 inch) twin bed size flat and fitted sheets, except for Clark Street, where beds are standard twin size (75 inch).

-• Personal items (minimal): clothing, toiletries, medicines, books, study materials, and whatever else is necessary for you to live and work comfortably.
+• Personal items (minimal): clothing, toiletries, medicines, study materials, and whatever else is necessary for you to live and work comfortably.

 • Kitchen utensils: dishes and utensils, and cookware if you are assigned to an apartment-style suite